 Land grading is the process of sloping and sculpting a property to create the desired effect.
-It is often used in construction projects to improve drainage or to prepare the land for building.
-Many factors must be considered when grading a property, such as the type of soil, the amount of rainfall expected at that location, and the desired outcome, such as leveling fields for agriculture and building sites.
+Land grading improves drainage and prepares the land for building in construction projects.
+Many factors must be considered when grading a property, such as the type of soil, the amount of expected rainfall at that location, and the desired outcome, such as leveling fields for agriculture and building sites.

 Key Considerations in Land Grading